 I’d recommend purchasing tickets in advance if you chose to attend, keeping in mind that one ticket can be used for each event’s duration.
 (This is great for those of you who are close enough to go more than once during the month!)
 For more information on purchasing tickets for one of Niagara’s signature wine tasting events, see here.

 Where to Stay in Niagara-on-the-Lake

-If you’re looking for a family-friendly hotel, the Hilton Garden Inn Niagara-on-the-Lake is another option.
+The Hilton Garden Inn Niagara-on-the-Lake is another option, whether you’re visiting NOTL with kids or not.
 We stayed there previously and loved the indoor pool and close proximity to the shopping outlets.
 While it’s not right in town, it’s easy to get to and is right off the highway.
-This makes it a great hotel option for accessing Toronto and/or Niagara Falls if you want to do some sightseeing in the surrounding area while visiting Niagara-on-the-Lake.
+This makes it a great hotel option for accessing Toronto and/or Niagara Falls.
+(Ideal if you want to do some sightseeing in the surrounding area while visiting Niagara-on-the-Lake.)
 Plus you can’t beat the nightly rates at the Hilton Garden Inn in NOTL.

 For additional options on where to stay in Niagara-on-the-Lake, visit the official website here.

 The Best Wineries in Niagara on the Lake